Active ingredient

 Co-codamol is not recommended in children with breathing problems, since the symptoms of morphine toxicity may be worse in these children.

 Tell your doctor or pharmacist if you are taking or have recently taken any other medicines.
 This includes medicines obtained without a prescription, including herbal medicines.
-This is because co-codamol can affect the way some other medicines work.
+This is because co-codamol and other medicines can affect the way each other work.

 Tell your doctor or pharmacist if you are taking any other medicines:

-If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before taking co-codamol.
+If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking co- codamol.

 Talk to your doctor before taking these tablets if: